tmtxt/tmtxt.github.com/_posts/2014-02-23-set-up-javascript-development-environment-in-emacs.md

 the background

 {% highlight console %}
-$ npm install -g js-beatufiy
+$ npm install -g js-beautify
 {% endhighlight %}

 After that, you can use Emacs